MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.Doc.AssistedReadingReasons -** Set if the document has electronic data protection in place

+  - **Data.Doc.AsyncOpenKind –** Indicates whether a cached version of the cloud document was opened and which asynchronous refresh logic was used.

   - **Data.Doc.ChunkingType -** Units used for incremental document open

   - **Data.Doc.EdpState -** Electronic Data Protection setting for the document